softwaremill/diffx/docs-sources/usage/output.md

 Colors can be customized providing an implicit instance of `ConsoleColorConfig` class.
 In fact `rightColor` and `leftColor` are functions `string => string` so they can be modified to do whatever you want with the output.
-One example of that would be to use some special characters instead of color, which might be useful on some environments like e.g. CI.
+One example of that would be to use some special characters instead of colors, which might be useful on some environments like e.g. CI.

 ````scala mdoc:compile-only
 val colorConfigWithPlusMinus: ConsoleColorConfig =